NewsLocal NewsIn Your NeighborhoodGrimes County

 City of Navasota

-The new member is needed after the resignation of Place 2 council member Kenneth Stevens.
-15 ABC spoke with current Place 5 council member James Harris, who shares his perspective serving our community.
-“Being on a council is totally different. from being on the P&Z board because you're more like held accountable on the council more than on the P&Z board because there's so many people that you have to answer to that, make the job a little bit tougher.”
+“Being on a council is totally different from being on the P&Z board because you're more like held accountable on the council more than on the P&Z board because there's so many people that you have to answer to that make the job a little bit tougher" he said.

-Former Navasota council member Pattie Pederson says that council members must invest time to be effective.
 “You know, it's as much time as you can spare.
-It’s a volunteer position so giving your time is giving it away but um you can be as involved or not involved as you'd like.”
+It’s a volunteer position so giving your time is giving it away but you can be as involved or not involved as you'd like" said council member Pederson.

-As for what they would like to see with the new appointee, vision for growth was a common theme.
-Council member Harris tells 15 ABC.
-“Someone who loved the community, and someone who's not coming on with the agenda or something.
-That's what i'm gonna be looking at, someone who's gonna just continue to keep Navasota moving forward.”
+Council member Harris said “someone who loved the community, and someone who's not coming on with the agenda or something.
+That's what I'm gonna be looking at, someone who's gonna just continue to keep Navasota moving forward.”